 This instrument is made of plastic and has one row of blunt tipped pins.
 The pins themselves aren’t that long, and the design of the rake is less than ergonomic.
 This tool might make it nearly impossible to get all the way down to your Husky’s skin for the process of detangling and de-matting.
 As for getting rid of dead and loose hair?
 This tool can do it, but it will take you a long time.
 You might ever consider getting a slicker brush for that.

 Though meant for dogs of medium to long coat lengths, this product and its design certainly don’t back that up.
 The pins on this instrument are so short that it simply isn’t suitable for dogs with that type of hair, the way a slicker brush is.

 The handle is also quite short!
 This means you’ll have no leverage in tangled situations, making it harder to effectively groom your Husky.

 Can this product remove dead and loose hair in a pinch?
 Absolutely.
 But there is a reason that we have it at number 10 on our list.
 This isn’t a bad product, but it isn’t that good either.

 Conclusion – the Best Undercoat Rakes for Huskies

 Grooming is such an important part of keeping your dog healthy and happy, so we are happy to offer this guide as a resource.
 We hope that these reviews have not only prepared you for shopping, but for the grooming process as well!

 Were there any products that you fell in love with?
-It’s hard not to be smitten with our top pick from Oster, though we wouldn’t be shocked if you were more into our value pick from Pet Republique.
+It’s hard not to be smitten with our pick for best undercoat rake for Huskies from Oster, though we wouldn’t be shocked if you were more into our value pick from Pet Republique.
 Whatever you choose, your dog is going to love it!